 Perfect timing too; although I always love hard boiled eggs over the winter holidays, with Easter is coming they are a great way to use up a lot of hard boiled eggs.

-I have had a week of a LOT of hard boiled eggs.
-I decided to play with a new but not yet used pressure cooker and hard boiled eggs were the first thing I tried.
-And then tried again.
-And again.
+So, I have had a week of a LOT of hard boiled eggs.
+I had a new toy I still had in the box and decided to test my Instant Pot pressure cooker and hard boiled eggs were the first thing I tried…and then tried again…and again.
 I hard boiled so many eggs that I found myself in the middle of a blizzard yesterday without an egg in the house.
-Thank goodness for neighbors (who were SHOCKED that I had run out of something; I’m usually the go to girl!) and I was still able to bake something which is simply a genetic condition.
-It snows; I bake.
-Everyone who is snowed in with me is OK with that; even if in this instance it’s those same neighbors!

 I couldn’t quite take in that each and every time there were so perfect.
 So yellow.
 The peels almost fell off.
 If I never do another thing with this magic appliance, I will love it forever for this one reason alone.

 If you have a pressure cooker and want to try the method I used I’ve included it in the notes for this recipe.
 I have to tell you after my experience I would urge you to get an electric pressure cooker if you don’t already have one just for the hard boiled egg making alone.
 I have never had such perfectly cooked, beautiful and easy to peel eggs ever.
 I mean NEVER EVER!

 While testing my new appliance I noticed several posts from other people with their version of the perfect recipe for hard boiled eggs…wow; there are a million!
 My friend Jane shares her recipe for the perfect egg boiled in water on the stovetop and Alton Brown has a recipe for using your oven and a muffin tin.